catseye/yoob.js/README.markdown

     other bizarre things".
 *   does not support unbounded integer values (yet; see "Planned", below).
 *   provides components which are meant to be used as starting points for further modification.
-(It's all public domain, so build on it!)
+(It's all public domain, so mangle it up!)
 For example, `yoob.SexpParser` is meant to be used as an example or basis for a specific grammar of your choice.

-yoob.js will eventually:
+yoob.js may eventually:

 *   extend the idea of "a component to help implement an esolang" to encompass esolang implementations themselves.
 So, for example, yoob.js